What is the Difference Between Heart Attack and Angina

 by | Aug 22, 2014 | Health, Mens Health, Women's Health | 0 comments

-Angina, known as ‘angina pectoris,’ is a discomfort or pain in the chest that occurs if any area of the heart muscle doesn’t get enough oxygen-rich blood.
+Angina, also known as ‘angina pectoris,’ is a discomfort or pain in the chest that occurs if any area of the heart muscle doesn’t get enough oxygen-rich blood.
 It is stated as the continuous deposition of a waxy substance called plaque on the inner walls of the arteries, proceeding to a condition called atherosclerosis.
 In this condition, the arteries that carry oxygen-rich blood to the heart are plugged up, and arteries get narrower and narrower, followed by a reduction of blood supply.

-What is the difference between heart attack and angina?
+What is the difference between Heart Attack and Angina?

 The most common symptoms are chest pain and discomfort.
 It is a burning sensation or tightness and squeezing in the chest area.
-Pain from angina generally spreads to the arms, shoulders, neck, jaw, throat, or back.
-The pain may occur during physical activity, exercise, stress, periods of extreme cold or hot temperatures, after heavy meals, or while smoking or drinking alcohol.
+Pain from angina generally spreads to the arms, shoulders, neck, jaw, throat or back.
+The pain may occur during physical activity, exercise, stress, periods of extreme cold or hot temperatures, after heavy meals or while smoking or drinking alcohol.

-• Sudden numbness of face, arm, or leg – especially on one side of the body
+• Sudden numbness of face, arm or leg – especially on one side of the body

 • Sudden severe headache with no known cause